bioinfo-pf-curie/raw-qc/docs/output.md

 ### Duplicates

 [Picard MarkDuplicates](https://broadinstitute.github.io/picard/command-line-overview.html) is used to mark and remove the duplicates.
 The results are presented in the `General Metrics` table.
 Duplicate reads are **removed** by default from the aligned reads to mitigate for fragments in the library that may have been sequenced more than once due to PCR biases.
-There is an option to keep duplicate reads with the `--keepDups` parameter but its generally recommended to remove them to avoid the wrong interpretation of the results.
+There is an option to keep duplicate reads with the `--keepDups` parameter but it is generally recommended to remove them to avoid the wrong interpretation of the results.

 **Output directory: `mapping`**

 * `sample_filtered.bam`
-  * Aligned reads after filtering (`--mapq`, `--keepDups`)
+  * Aligned reads after filtering (`--mapq`, `--keepDups`).
 * `sample_filtered.bam.bai`
-    * Index of aligned reads after filtering
+  * Index of aligned reads after filtering.

-From our experience, a ChIP-seq sample with less than 25% of duplicates is usually of good quality.
-Samples with more than 50% of duplicates should be interpreted with caution.

 ![MultiQC - Picard MarkDup stats plot](images/picard_deduplication.png)